psf/black/docs/usage_and_configuration/the_basics.md

 You can also explicitly specify the path to a particular file that you want with `--config`.
 In this situation _Black_ will not look for any other file.

-If you're running with `--verbose`, you will see a blue message if a file was found and used.
+If you're running with `--verbose`, you will see a message if a file was found and used.

 Please note `blackd` will not use `pyproject.toml` configuration.